SuperElastix/SimpleElastix/Documentation/source/Introduction.rst

 SimpleElastix
 -------------

 Elastix \cite{Klein2010} is an open source, command-line program for intensity-based registration of medical images that allows the user to quickly configure, test, and compare different registration methods.
 SimpleElastix is an extension of SimpleITK \cite{Lowekamp2013} that allows you to configure and run Elastix entirely in Python, Java, R, Octave, Ruby, Lua, Tcl and C\# on Linux, Mac and Windows.
-The goal is to bring robust registration algorithms to a wider audience and make it easier to use elastix for e.g. Java-based enterprise applications or rapid Python prototyping.
+The goal is to bring robust registration algorithms to a wider audience and make it easier to use elastix, e.g. for Java-based enterprise applications or rapid Python prototyping.

 A lot of research has focused on making SimpleElastix computationally efficient and easy to use.
 Stochastic sampling (Klein et al. 2007), multi-threading and code optimizations (Shamonin et al 2014) makes registration run fast without sacrificing robustness.
 A simple parameter interface and modular architecture allows you to configure registration components at runtime and easily try out different registration methods.